Welcome to Sri Balaji Society, Pune

 (iii) 50% of the seats are reserved for engineers.

-Centralized SBS Batch for Finance/ Systems/ Supply chain Management
+Centralized Sri Balaji Society, Pune Batch for Finance/ Systems/ Supply chain Management

 While we have as much space/ facility in terms of buildings/ labs/ libraries and so on, we club the specializations of Systems and Operations & Supply Chain management of BIMM and BIMHRD together into one batch and the Finance specialization of BIMM, BIMHRD and BITM into another batch as the intake in these specializations do not exceed 60 in the specialisation mentioned thereon .

-The professor in-charge for these SBS batches are generally as under.
+The professor in-charge for these Sri Balaji Society, Pune batches are generally as under.
 These are additional responsibilities to them :-

 Open Door Policy

-The grievances settlement machinery in Sri Balaji Society will be constituted as under:-
+The grievances settlement machinery in Sri Balaji Society, Pune will be constituted as under:-

 (a) Students Grievances Committee

-(i) This will comprise of the President and Vice-President of the Students Councils of the management institutes of Sri Balaji Society and will be known as SBS Students Grievance Committee.
+(i) This will comprise of the President and Vice-President of the Students Councils of the management institutes of Sri Balaji Society, Pune and will be known as Sri Balaji Society, Pune Students Grievance Committee.
 To start with the President Student Council of BIMM will be the Chairman of the committee for a duration of one year and thereafter it will be in rotation on institute basis.
 The President and Vice – President of each institute will constitute the sub- committee of their institutes.
 These committees will be operational throughout the year and when they are on projects, the Directors will appoint two other members from within the council to act and perform in their place for a temporary duration.
-Any type of grievance can be referred to the sub- committee as well as to the SBS Students Grievance Committee.
+Any type of grievance can be referred to the sub- committee as well as to the Sri Balaji Society, Pune Students Grievance Committee.

 (ii) These committees will grant redressal within the rules prescribed by Sri Balaji Society.
-In case the redressal sought deserves consideration and cannot be granted by them, they should then take it forward to the SBS Students Grievance Committee.
-In case the SBS Student Grievance Committee also cannot grant the redressal, then they will refer the matter to the 'Society Grievance Committee'.
+In case the redressal sought deserves consideration and cannot be granted by them, they should then take it forward to the Sri Balaji Society, Pune Students Grievance Committee.
+In case the Sri Balaji Society, Pune Student Grievance Committee also cannot grant the redressal, then they will refer the matter to the 'Society Grievance Committee'.

 Any staff member/ student having any grievance can submit an application to the chairman of the grievances committee.
 On receipt of any grievance from any staff member/ student, a meeting of the committee will be called to investigate the matter and to submit a report to the society with their recommendations.
 Their report will be submitted to the Chairman's committee of the Governing Body to provide relief/ to initiate appropriate action.

-Campus Placement – Is Balaji Society a Placement Agency?
+Campus Placement – Is Sri Balaji Society, Pune a Placement Agency?

 Many companies from all over India have visited us in the past and are visiting us for campus placements depending upon the vacancies/ their policies.
-A separate list of such companies is published in other part of this prospectus.
-However, it is not to mention that all the companies listed there are visiting every year.
+A separate list of such companies is published in another part of this prospectus.
+However not all companies listed visit every year the companies listed there are visiting every year.
 Some companies keep on repeating their visits.
 Some companies don't visit for whatever may be the reason including lack of requirements.
 New companies too are added every year.

 Campus Placement activities are undertaken by all the management institutes in Pune.
 Few are very successful.
 Many are not.
 We are in the successful category.
 According to our track record almost all the companies visiting us for Campus Placements are seeing all the qualified students of all the four Management Institutes with exceptions here and there., which you should verify and satisfy.
 The current campus placements are going on very well.
 A look at our website will reveal that all the students selected by a particular company are more or less getting same compensation package.